skills17/phpunit-helpers/README.md

 ### Database tests

-If the application under test requires a database, it should get reset before every test run to make sure the data during multiple test runs is consistent.
+If the application under test requires a database, it should get reset before every test run to make sure the data is consistent across multiple test runs.
 For this case, there are two classes available to extend.

 Additionally, a database dump has to be provided and specified in the `config.json` if it does not